attila-lendvai/maru/README.md

 1) first implement the support for it in your compiler and/or eval, and produce an executable that can already compile and/or eval this new version of the language
-2) after that you can start using this feature, and now you may even rewrite the implementation of this very feature, and use/assume this feature in it.
+2) after that you can start using this feature, and now you may even rewrite the implementation of this very feature, and use/assume this feature in its own implementation.

 It's a confusing enough process, so it makes sense to fork the codebase at the point between 1) and 2).
 Strictly speaking, checking out and building a specific prior commit would be enough for bootstrapping,